 While Mayor of Burlington, Vermont, in 1985 Sanders traveled to Managua, Nicaragua to celebrate the sixth anniversary of the rise to power of Daniel Ortega and his Marxist-Leninist Sandinista government.

 In a letter which he addressed to the people of Nicaragua, Sanders denounced the anti-Communist activities of the Reagan administration, which he said was under the control of corporate interests.
-Assuring the Nicaraguans that Americans were “fair minded people” who had more to offer “than the bombs and economic sabotage” promoted by Reagan.
-He declared:
+Assuring the Nicaraguans that Americans were “fair-minded people” who had more to offer “than the bombs and economic sabotage” promoted by Reagan.
+Sanders declared:

 Sanders’s trip to Nicaragua was not his only foray to a Communist country.
 He also visited Fidel Castro’s Cuba in the 1980s to have a friendly meeting with the mayor of Havana.

 The clip below is from a 1985 interview after his return from Cuba fawning over Fidel.

 Bernies fails to mention that the reason for the uprising never coming in Cuba was caused by the execution of the opposition by Fidel and Che Guevara.
 This was followed by the continued oppressive police state imprisoning or executing any and all opposition.